MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 protocols.

-When publishing a record containing an "echconfig" parameter, the publisher MUST ensure that all IP addresses of SvcDomainName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
+When publishing a record containing an "echconfig" parameter, the publisher MUST ensure that all IP addresses of TargetName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
 (See Section 7.2.2 of {{!ECH}} for more details about the public name.)
 This yields an anonymity set of cardinality